Adelaide Botanic Garden: History

 Francis and his family moved into the superintendent's cottage in 1856, and the Garden was opened to the public on 4 October 1857.
 In 1860 the Botanic Garden Act was enacted, which established the Board of Governors, with Francis as Director.
 The site at that time included the present Botanic Garden, Botanic Park and Adelaide Zoo.

 A pagoda was built in 1863, and Francis established the first herbarium and botanical library in Adelaide in 1864, a rustic temple modelled on the Museum of Economic Botany at Kew Gardens in England, with the design imitating the Parthenon in Athens.
 Francis gave lectures in the lecture room there each Tuesday.

 Hakea francisiana, an Australian shrub that grows to 4 metres, is named after him.

-After his retirement shortly before his death in 1865, Francis was succeeded by botanist Dr Moritz Richard Schomburgk, brother to the German naturalist Robert Hermann Schomburgk.
+After his retirement shortly before his death in 1865, Francis was succeeded by botanist Moritz Richard Schomburgk, brother to the German naturalist Robert Hermann Schomburgk.
 He was a major advocate for the establishment of forest reserves in the increasingly denuded South Australian countryside.

-Schomburgk's successor, Dr M. W. Holtze I.S.O., did much to make the gardens more attractive to the general public.
+Schomburgk's successor, M. W. Holtze I.S.O., did much to make the gardens more attractive to the general public.

 Holtze retired in 1917 and was succeeded by John Frederick Bailey, grandson of John Bailey (mentioned above) and son of Frederick Manson Bailey.
 He proved so successful that public service regulations were waived to extend his directorship (and occupancy of the Lodge) past mandatory retirement age.